 After everyone disappears, Sam makes a third and final wish to bring everyone back.
 The only catch is she wants Judith to think that she is the best person in the world.
 The result is one of the more entertaining aspects of the book.
 Judith shows up to school wearing her hair just like Sam, insists on carrying her books everywhere, and makes a huge embarrassing scene of it.
 This culminates in her sleeping in Sam’s closet so that they can do math homework together.
 As fun as this was, Sam anticipated none of it.
 So Clarissa appears again to grant Sam a fourth wish.
 Can you guess how she’ll fuck up this time?

-The concept for this one was simple and straight-forward.
+The concept for this one was simple and straightforward.
 It was also pretty obvious and had an unclear thematic arc.
-Kudos for the twist end I didn’t see coming, though.
+Kudos for the twisted end I didn’t see coming, though.

-Between Clarissa’s confusing motives and Sam’s inability to apparently learn anything, the book just felt repetitive and confused.
+Between Clarissa’s confusing motives and Sam’s inability to apparently learn anything, the book just felt repetitive and confusing.
 Even the big twist ending didn’t make a lot of sense.
-Wouldn’t it have required Judith being nice and helping an old lady to get those wishes?
+Wouldn’t it have required Judith to be nice and help an old lady to get those wishes?
 Couldn’t they just as well have backfired on her?

 Samantha was awkward in an endearing way.
 Judith was awful in a familiar way.
 They were familiar archetypes, but they worked in this story scenario.
 The character that doesn’t work is Clarissa.
 Her motives were a mess and her appearances (and disappearances) were contrived.
 There must be a simpler way to thank someone who is nice to you.

 The terrifying experience of a middle school girls’ basketball team playing badly will live with me forever.
 Jokes aside; I did like creepy Judith camping out in Samantha’s bedroom, but it was more funny than scary.
 Everyone disappearing could have had an impact had it not been so obvious.